Eric E. Murphy: Federal judicial service

 On June 7, 2018, President Donald Trump announced his intent to nominate Murphy to serve as a United States Circuit Judge of the United States Court of Appeals for the Sixth Circuit.
 On June 18, 2018, his nomination was sent to the Senate.
 President Trump nominated Murphy to the seat on the United States Court of Appeals for the Sixth Circuit being vacated by Judge Alice M. Batchelder, who previously announced her decision to assume senior status on a date to be determined.
 In June 2018, U.S. Senator Sherrod Brown said he did not plan to return a blue slip for Murphy's nomination, while U.S. Senator Rob Portman said he planned to support Murphy's nomination.
 On October 10, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Murphy for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
-On March 6, 2019, the Senate voted to invoke cloture on his nomination by a 53–46 vote.
+On March 6, 2019, the Senate invoked cloture on his nomination by a 53–46 vote.
 On March 7, 2019, his nomination was confirmed by a 52–46 vote.
 He received his judicial commission on March 11, 2019.

-Memberships
+Notable rulings

-He is a member of the Federalist Society.
+On December 3, 2021, in Gun Owners of America, Inc. v.
+Garland, 19 F.4th 980 (6th Cir.
+2021), an evenly divided Sixth Circuit affirmed the denial of a preliminary injunction against a rule issued by the ATF declaring bump-stock devices to be illegal machine guns under federal law.
+Murphy authored a dissenting opinion joined by seven other members of the court that would have enjoined the ATF's new rule, explaining that the "policy debate over whether to ban bump stocks" belongs "with the legislative branch accountable to the people" rather than an administrative agency or the judiciary.
+In Garland v.
+Cargill, 602 U.S. 406 (2024), the U.S. Supreme Court ruled 6-3 that bump-stock devices are not machine guns under existing federal law.
+Murphy delivered the majority opinion in Defending Education v.
+Olentangy (2025), which overturned a school board policy requiring students to use the preferred pronouns of other students.
+While the school board had argued that refusal to do so constituted harassment, he ruled that it was a form of legitimate debate that did not cause serious disruption.